2008 MONTANA COWBOY HALL OF FAME INDUCTEE

 Dutch Henry had two brothers: Chris, a respectable cattle rancher, and Coyote Pete, who was a member of the Wild Bunch.
 There are no known photographs of Dutch Henry, but the Northwest Mounted Police's written records of 1898, described the 26-year-old as: "Five foot six, 150 pounds, blue eyes, small mustache, gold filled teeth, well dressed and speaking with a German accent."
 Other accounts recalled that he had light brown hair, a dark brown beard, and always used first-class horses and equipment.

-When Dutch Henry was in Montana in 1888 or earlier, he worked as a teenager for the Dave Kennedy Ranch located on Saco flats.
+When Dutch Henry was in Montana in 1888 as a teenager, he worked for the Dave Kennedy Ranch located on Saco flats.
 He was fired from this job because he was "too loose" with a branding iron.
-During this period, Montana ranchers could register as many brands as they liked for only $2 per brand, and they could put the brand anywhere on the animal.
+During this period, Montana ranchers could register as many brands as they liked for only $2 per brand, and could place the brand anywhere on the animal.
 Many brands were unregistered; thus "livestock outlaws" could easily sell their stock at the railheads.

 Dutch Henry trained horses for various Canadian ranches in the Big Muddy country and worked on the ranch of Pascal Bonneau & Sons, owner of the largest ranch in the area.
 Dutch Henry's next legitimate job was working for the N Bar N Ranch on Rock Creek a few miles north of Saco.
 The N Bar N, the largest ranch in Eastern Montana, ran more than 100,000 head of cattle in 1891.

-Ranchers who lived near Ieuch and who were friendly with him spoke of his generosity, though he may have been stealing from them.
+Ranchers that lived near Ieuch and who were friendly with him spoke of his generosity, though he may have been stealing from them.
 He did favors in return for neighbors' help; however, if neighbors defied him in any way, his behavior was a different story.
-That neighbor would save himself and his family much trouble by moving elsewhere.

 Long after other members of his outlaw gang had prices on their heads, Dutch Henry was able to roam about in the open and go to town to buy supplies for the others.
 What happened to Dutch Henry is not certain, as there are several conflicting accounts of how he met his death.
 It is unknown if the long arm of the law finally brought him down or if he was murdered in an accident.